robodeco/ckwebsite/README.md

 <ol>
  <li>Total UI overhaul, with the Motion Graphics section having the largest update</li>
  <li>Bug Fixed: Arrow Glyphicons from bootstrap carousel hovering over navbar upon scrolling</li>
- <li>Bootstrap carousel fonts made responsive; alternative to the carousel may be needed, or at least be consolidated, as it has a tendency to bump content on the page as it is now, which is bad practice.</li>
+ <li>Bootstrap carousel fonts made responsive.
+Alternative to the carousel may be needed, or at least be consolidated, as it has a tendency to bump content on the page when the screen width changes, which is bad practice.</li>
  <li>Down button on splash page made responsive</li>
- <li>Fonts added; all fonts now correspond with brand</li>
 </ol>

 **Changes 01/17/19**